kongbytes/arp-scan-rs/README.md

 #### Change source IPv4 `-S 192.168.1.130`

 Change or force the IPv4 address sent as source in the broadcasted ARP packets.
-This may be useful for isolated hosts.
+By default, a valid IPv4 address on the network interface will be used.
+This option may be useful for isolated hosts and security checks.

+#### Change destination MAC `-M 55:44:33:22:11:00`

+Change or force the MAC address sent as destination ARP request.
+By default, a broadcast destination (`00:00:00:00:00:00`) will be set.

 #### Show version `-v`